skydoves/AndroidRibbon/README.md

 ```

 ### create using kotlin dsl
-This is how to create `Shimmer` instance using kotlin dsl.
+This is how to create `Shimmer`'s instance using kotlin dsl.
 ```kotlin
 val shimmer_alpha = alphaShimmer {
       setBaseAlpha(1.0f)